ripienaar/free-for-dev/README.md

   * [helplightning.com](https://www.helplightning.com/) — Help over video with augmented reality.
 Free without analytics, encryption, support
   * [evernote.com](https://evernote.com/) — Tool for organizing information.
 Share your notes and work together with others
   * [wunderlist.com](https://www.wunderlist.com/) — Share your lists and work collaboratively on projects with your colleagues, free on iPhone, iPad, Mac, Android, Windows and the web
   * [doodle.com](http://doodle.com/) — The scheduling tool you'll actually use.
-Find a date for a meeting 2 times faster
+Find a date for a meeting two times faster
   * [sendtoinc.com](https://sendtoinc.com/) — Share links, notes, files and have discussions.
 Free for 3 and 100 MB
   * [zoom.us](https://zoom.us/) — Secure Video and Web conferencing, add-ons available.
-Free limited to 40 min
+Free limited to 40 minutes
   * [ideascale.com](https://ideascale.com/) — Allow clients to submit ideas and vote, free for 25 members in 1 community
   * [filehero.io](https://filehero.io/) — Make it easy to access your company's file storage from a corporate download page.
 Free for 5 concurrent downloads
   * [wistia.com](http://wistia.com/) — Video hosting with viewer analytics, HD video delivery, and marketing tools to help understand your visitors, 25 videos and Wistia branded player